 Providers who have not signed any contract with us and are not in any of our networks are Out-of-Network Providers, subject to Blue Cross Blue Shield Association rules governing claims filed by certain ancillary providers.
-If you use an Out-of-Network Provider, your entire claim will be denied except for Emergency or Urgent Care, or unless the services are approved by us as result of a Referral.
+If you use an Out-of-Network Provider, your entire claim will be denied except for Emergency or Urgent Care.

-Except for Surprise Billing Claims, we will calculate the Maximum Allowed Amount for Covered Services you receive from an Out-of-Network Provider using one of the following:
+For Covered Services you receive from an Out-of-Network Provider, the Maximum Allowed Amount for this Booklet will be one of the following as determined by us:

-- 1. An amount based on our managed care fee schedules used with In-Network Providers, which we reserve the right to modify from time to time; or - 2.
-An amount based on reimbursement or cost information from the Centers for Medicare and Medicaid Services ("CMS").
+- 1. An amount based on our managed care fee schedules used with In-Network Providers, which we reserve the right to modify from time to time; or - An amount based on reimbursement or cost information from the Centers for Medicare and Medicaid Services ("CMS").
 When basing the Maximum Allowed amount upon the level or method of reimbursement used by CMS, Anthem will update such information, which is unadjusted for geographic locality, no less than annually; or - 3.
 An amount based on information provided by a third party vendor, which may reflect one or more of the following factors: (1) the complexity or severity of treatment; (2) level of skill and experience required for the treatment; or (3) comparable Providers' fees and costs to deliver care; or - 4.
 An amount negotiated by us or a third party vendor which has been agreed to by the Provider.
 This may include rates for services coordinated through case management; - 5.
 An amount based on or derived from the total charges billed by the Out-of-Network Provider.

 Providers who are not contracted for this product, but are contracted for other products with us are also considered Out-of-Network.
-For this Booklet, the Maximum Allowed Amount for services from these Providers will be one of the five methods shown above unless the contract between us and that Provider specifies a different amount or if you claim involves a Surprise Billing Claim.
+For this Booklet, the Maximum Allowed Amount for services from these Providers will be one of the five methods shown above unless the contract between us and that Provider specifies a different amount.